sohomghosh/sohomghosh.github.io/README.md

 For projects, update the following file: https://github.com/sohomghosh/sohomghosh.github.io/blob/master/_pages/projects.md

+To add a newpage:
+Create the page as markdown.
+Modify & add the following at the top of the page.

+---
+layout: default
+title: contact
+permalink: /contact/
+description:
+nav: true
+nav_order: 6
+---

+May include similar content in collections section of _config.yml

 After making changes if they are not being visible in the site, follow the steps mentioned below Actions -> Deploy site -> Run Workflow -> Run Workflow (green)